-• All event applications are reviewed by St. Mary's County Sheriff's Office to determine if officers are required to be onsite for the proposed event.
-If your event does require security, you will be contacted directly by County Police to coordinate appropriate security arrangements.
+• All event applications are reviewed by a member of the Parks Operations Staff to determine if officers are required to be onsite for the proposed event.
+If your event does require security, the event coordinator must contact County Police to coordinate appropriate security arrangements.
 Event organizers will be required to make payment for County Police services directly to the Officers at the time of the event.
 Public safety cameras may be in the applicants reserved area of the park during their reserved event.